 The best practice is to handle the cases like, Aggregate, Avg, Max etc. is simply to select queries and find alternate ways to solve it.

-These are a few additional tips for your Node.js app performance optimization and improvisation that you can take care of during the development phase.
+These are a few additional tips that top Node.js development companies utilise for app performance optimization and improvisation that you can take care of during the development phase.
 Not all phases are weak.

 Hence, optimize those that you detect needs optimization.
 Once you identify the hotspots of the application, you work to optimize should start then and that too on a specific area only.